IdP Sync

 Troubleshooting group/role/organization sync

-Some common issues when enabling group/role sync.
+Some common issues when enabling group, role, or organization sync.

 General guidelines

-If you are running into issues with group/role sync, is best to view your Coder server logs and enable verbose mode.
-To reduce noise, you can filter for only logs related to group/role sync:
+2. To reduce noise, you can filter for only logs related to group/role sync:

 CODER_VERBOSE=true